mrismanaziz/Reforestation/README.md

-## What did one wall say to the other wall?
-I'll meet you at the corner!
+## What did the beaver say to the tree?
+It's been nice gnawing you.